BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 There's some basic transforms available in the image menu.

 Shear Image
-    This will allow you to skew the whole image and it's layers.
+    This will allow you to skew the whole image and its layers.
 Rotate
-    This will allow you to rotate the image and all it's layers quickly.
+    This will allow you to rotate the image and all its layers quickly.
 Mirror Horizontal/Vertical
-    This will allow you to mirror the whole image with all it's layers.
+    This will allow you to mirror the whole image with all its layers.

-But there's more options than that...
+But there are more options than that...

 Cropping and resizing the canvas
 --------------------------------